Abbott Laboratories (ABT)'s Winning Formula: Financial Metrics a

 Understanding Abbott Laboratories Business

-Abbott Laboratories, with a market cap of $203.02 billion and sales of $40.11 billion, is a diversified healthcare giant.
+Abbott Laboratories, with a market cap of $207.98 billion and sales of $40.11 billion, is a diversified healthcare giant.
 The company boasts an operating margin of 16.15% and has a broad portfolio that includes cardiovascular and diabetes devices, adult and pediatric nutritional products, diagnostic equipment and testing kits, and branded generic drugs.
-With a global footprint, approximately 60% of Abbott Laboratories' sales are derived from international markets.
+Abbott Laboratories derives approximately 60% of sales outside the United States, showcasing its global reach and diversified revenue streams.

 Financial Strength Breakdown